PGCE, MA, MPhil, BA

 Director, Public Services International Research Unit (PSIRU)

-International Business and Economics
+Department of International Business and Economics

 As Director of PSIRU David is responsible for the research programme and funding of PSIRU, one of the largest research units in the University of Greenwich Business School.

 David is joint leader of post-graduate courses on Sustainable Investment and Trade, and regulatory Institutions of the World Economy, and supervises undergraduate and masters’ degree dissertations.

 David supervises two PHD students, Jenny Nguyen and Yasaman Sarabi.
 David has supervised a successful PhD, and acted as an internal PhD examiner in the University of Greenwich and as an external examiner for a PhD at Loughborough.

 David Hall was the coordinator of the Watertime project, an EC-funded three-year research project on decision-making on water in 29 cities in Europe, involving a group of five universities and research institutes (see www.watertime.net).
 He also led a two-year research project on corruption, funded by the Wallace Global Foundation.

 David was a partner in the EC-funded PRESOM project, a three-year project studying the relations between the European social model and privatisation.
 He has provided policy advice to and/or conducted applied research for many organisations, including the European Commission; ILO; UNCTAD; Oxfam; World Development Movement; War on Want; Public Services International; EPSU; UNISON; CUPE; and Enérgeia Foundation.